Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 ## Summary of Microservices

 The microservices approach is ***a way to architect software by breaking up a single application into small, independent pieces*** that each do something well.
-Instead of creating one big application, each piece is a fully runnable application that communicates over the network with the other pieces to function as a whole.
+Instead of creating one big application, each of many pieces is a fully runnable program that communicates over the network with the others to function as a whole.

 Typically applications are built as **monoliths** - with all functionality contained together in a single runnable program, or with a small number of large services making up an application.
 Microservices are vastly different in being **many small services**.
 They can be considered an evolution and the result of lessons learned from *SOA* (software-oriented architecture).